yinhang945/GalvanizeCapstone1/README.md

-# NYC Legally Operating Businesses Analysis
+# NYC Legally Operating Businesses Analysis(Draft)

 My analysis dives into the current NYC Legally Operating Businsses database.
 Does the number of new business licenses statisticaly significant drops this year compare to previous years?